laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 ![first-blocks](first-blocks.jpg)

 Next is the largest central section of the pillars.
-The fronts of these will be removable, so I sliced about a quarter inch off.
+The fronts of these will be removable, so I sliced about a quarter inch off the front.

 ![modular-blocks-cut-1](modular-blocks-cut-1.jpg)